 Beltane is the last of the three spring fertility festivals (preceded by Imbolc and Ostara) and is regarded as one of the most important Sabbats of the year.
-Landing midway between spring equinox and midsummer solstice it traditionally marked the arrival of summer in the Northern Hemisphere.
+Landing midway between the spring equinox and midsummer solstice this cross-quarter festival traditionally marked the arrival of summer in the Northern Hemisphere.
 The veil between worlds is thin again, as Beltane heralds the beginning of the Celtic summer season.

 Our friends in the Southern Hemisphere are celebrating Samhain and the beginning of the winter season at this time.

 The Mayday celebration is the oldest of them all, and the one that has survived with a minimum of Christian refashioning.
 This is a joyful celebration of the flowering of life, filled with music and plenty of dancing.
 It is an earth-centered holiday that is celebrated all over the world around May 1st—5th.
 The Roman Catholic tradition of crowning Mary with flowers on May 1st has pagan roots.

 Beltane is a fire festival occurring at the midway point of the sign of Taurus (approximately May 5th).
 Taurus the Bull is the first of the Earth signs and its energy is one of being grounded in earthly pleasures.
 Taurus is a sign of security and as in the case of Beltane celebrations, the union of male and female energy is a security of the promise of renewed and sustainable life.

 As with the other cross-quarter festivals that occur on the midpoints between equinoxes and solstices, you can celebrate on the secular calendar date (in this case, May 1st) and/or check for the exact transition time and celebrate then.
 Many witches will hold a public celebration on the popular date and reserve their magical workings for when the Sun transitions at the midpoint of the zodiac sign.

 You can check for the exact date of the Sun’s transition >>HERE<<